K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 21.2.
 The Manager represents, warrants and agrees, on the date of this Agreement and on a continuing basis that:

-- a)	it is authorised and regulated by the FCA in carrying out the business of managing investments and shall remain so authorised and regulated at all times during the term of this Agreement;
+- a)	it is authorised and regulated by the AMF in carrying out the business of managing investments and shall remain so authorised and regulated at all times during the term of this Agreement;
 - b)	it is duly organised and validly existing under the laws of England and Wales; and
 - c)	it has all necessary power and authority to execute, deliver and perform this Agreement.